sehejb/Better-2.0/README.md

 - **Loss Function**: Cross-Entropy Loss, ideal for multi-class classification tasks.
 - **Optimizer**: Adam optimizer with a learning rate of `5e-5` and a weight decay of `0.005`, aimed at controlling overfitting.
 - **Epochs**: The model was trained over 3 epochs to minimize classification errors progressively.

+### Training Loss

+During training, the model showed a progressive decrease in loss values, which indicates improved model performance.
+Notable loss values from the final epoch are as follows:

+- Training loss values ranged from approximately 0.0344 to 0.1912 by the third epoch, demonstrating an overall trend toward convergence.